Hoverhuang-er/prometheus_remote_client_golang/README.md

 # promremote

-`promremote` is a Prometheus remote write client written in Go.
+`promremote` is a Prometheus remote write client and libs written in Go.

 ## Installation

-`go get -u github.com/m3db/prometheus_remote_client_golang`
+`go get -u github.com/Hoverhuang-er/prometheus_remote_client_golang`

 ## Use